afni/afni/doc/afni_sphinx/background_install/install_instructs/steps_windows10_beta.rst

-Here we describe installation and system setup for the **(now out of date) beta** "Creators Update" version of "Bash on Ubuntu" (BoUoW) for Windows 10, known as the Windows Subsystem for Linux (WSL).
+Here we describe installation and system setup for the **(now out of date) beta** "Creators Update" version of "Bash on Ubuntu" (BoUoW) for Windows 10.
+This version of Windows 10 is known officially as version 1703, released around April, 2017.

 **For instructions about installing the more up-to-date and supported "Fall Creators Update" version of WSL, please see** :ref:`the